fommil/fpmortals/manuscript/complete.md

 Arguably, this is easier to understand than the sequential version.

-### Parallel Interpretation

-Marking something as suitable for parallel execution does not guarantee that it will be executed in parallel: that is the responsibility of the implementation.
-Not to state the obvious: parallel execution is supported by `Future`, but not `Id`.

-Of course, we need to be careful when implementing algebras such that they can perform operations safely in parallel, perhaps requiring protecting internal state with concurrency locks or actors.

 ## Summary

 1.  *algebras* define the interface between systems.
-2.  *modules* define pure logic and depend on algebras and other modules.
+2.  *modules* are implementations of an algebra in terms of other algebras.
+3.  *interpreters* are concrete implementations of an algebra for a fixed `F[_]`.
-3. Test implementations can mock out the side-effecting parts of the system, enabling a high level of test coverage for the business logic.
+4. Test interpreters can replace the side-effecting parts of the system, giving a high amount of test coverage.
-4.  algebraic methods can be performed in parallel by taking their product or traversing sequences (caveat emptor, revisited later).

 # Data and Functionality